How Much Should I Charge as a UX Freelancer in Germany?

 Healthcare and Pension Insurance

 As a freelancer in Germany, you must pay for health and care insurance (Kranken- und Pflegeversicherung).
 The exact rate depends on whether you have statutory or private insurance (Gesetzliche / Private Krankensversicherung).
 In the case of the former, the Techniker Krankenkasse offers a simple tool to calculate your healthcare contribution.
 It’s based on your income, lies between 200-910€ per month, and is almost the same for all statutory insurance companies.
-Private insurances calculate contributions individually based on income, age, and physical condition.
+Private insurance calculates contributions individually based on income, age, and physical condition.
 To get a first price indication, the Ottova calculator for their private health insurance is nice and well-designed.

 As a freelancer in a “creative industry” such as UX and UI design, you can take advantage of the Künstlersozialkasse (KSK – artists’ social insurance), which takes over 50% of health and care insurance costs.
 When you become a member of the KSK, you’ll have to pay into German pension insurance (Rentenversicherung), which is an additional cost, but it’s still a good deal!
 Freie Wildbahn e.V. offers a simple tool to calculate your KSK contributions.